microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 + Bulk data ingested (completed in Challenge-03)

 ## Getting Started
-In this challenge, you will be finalising a pre-built Power App and connect the app with your Azure Health Data Services workspace.
+In this challenge, you will be finalising a pre-built Power App and connecting the app with your Azure Health Data Services workspace.
 You will be configuring the app to query and store data in the FHIR service.

 **Step 1** - Import the sample app from the `./SampleData` folder using the Power Portal